vict0rsch/mila-launch/README.md

 # mila-launch

 Utility to launch SLURM jobs on Mila's cluster.
 It's not a package, it's not maintained, it's just some inspiration for you.
-Make PRs if you want but I won't fix bugs.
+Make PRs if you want but I won't actively fix bugs.

 Should still mostly work 🙃